Q: How many volunteers per night does the rotating shelter usually have?

 Q: Are the volunteer training sessions mandatory?

 A: Yes.
 However, we understand that work or family commitments may conflict with the dates of the volunteer training sessions.
-If you are unable to attend, let Valerie know by emailing her at email@example.com.
+If you are unable to attend, let Ryan Griffus know by emailing him at firstname.lastname@example.org.
 You can find our volunteer training videos and the volunteer training manual on our website, icrhouse.org.

 Q: I have blankets, clothing and toys that I would like to donate to the rotating shelter.
 Who do I talk to about that and where can I donate them?